djmin43/java/princeton-algo-part1/union-find/readme.md

 #### path compression

 - just after computing the root of p, set the id of each examined node to point to that root.

+### Union Find Applications

+- precolation
+- games
+- dynamic connectivity

+#### percolation
+- a model for many physical systems
+  - N * N of sites
+  - each site is open with probability of p
+  - system percolates iff top and bottom are connected by open sites
+  - going from top to bottom open or not
+  - examples: electricity, fluid flow, social interaction
+- Monte Carlo simulation